lexler/claude-code-user-reminders/README.md

 3. Injects it as a `<reminder>` tag that's visible to Claude Code but mostly invisible to you
 4. Helps Claude Code maintain consistent behavior across long conversations

-You can view these reminders by:
+You can view these reminders after installing this hook by starting a new Claude Code session and:
 - Pressing `Esc` twice after Claude finishes responding
 - Checking conversation logs in `~/.claude/projects/` for a given conversation